TROY (TROY) Price Reaches $0.0064 on Top Exchanges

 According to CryptoCompare, “Troy Trade is a global prime broker specialized in crypto trading and asset management.
 It provides crypto brokerage services for institutional clients and professional traders with revolutionary products, including spot & margin trading, derivatives, data, custody, lending and staking in one account. “

-It is usually not possible to buy alternative cryptocurrencies such as TROY directly using US dollars.
-Investors seeking to acquire TROY should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy TROY using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as TROY directly using U.S. dollars.
+Investors seeking to trade TROY should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TROY using one of the exchanges listed above.

 Receive News & Updates for TROY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TROY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.